 A vet may recommend injectable dog sedatives for your furry friend because they can work quickly.
 The most common injectable dog sedatives include Telazol, Diazepam, Acepromazine, and Butorphanol.

-Many pet owners may be surprised to know that Benadryl is actually a great treatment for improving your dog’s sleep at night.
+Most pet owners I’ve told this have had trouble believing it at first, but Benadryl is actually a great treatment for improving your dog’s sleep at night.
 This over-the-counter product is formulated with diphenhydramine, the most common ingredient found in sleep aids for dogs.
 While this is an over-the-counter drug, you’ll want to ask your vet if it’s appropriate for your dog.

 Organic Over-The-Counter Sleeping Pills